venkat299/CS6847-Cloud-Computing/README.md

 - `source_code/` – Node.js server and load-generating client.
 - `k8s/` – Example Kubernetes manifests for deployment, service, and HPA.
+- `docker-compose.yml` – Docker Swarm stack file running three replicas of the server.
 - `output_without_autoscale/` – Sample response time logs when scaling is disabled.
 - `output_with_autoscale/` – Sample response time logs when using an HPA.
+- `client.py` – Python client that sends strings to the `/reverse` endpoint and records response times.
 - `Output.txt` – Aggregated averages for each test rate.
 - `Report.pdf` – Placeholder report for the assignment.